agb-mobile/AndroidVersion/README.md

  - `project`: name of the project.
 In case of default Android Studio template that would be `app`.
  - `variantName`: full unique name of the variant including filters.
  - `buildType`: build type of the variant
- - `flavorName`: name of all flavours combined with capitalized latter
+ - `flavorName`: name of all flavors combined with capitalized latter
  - `versionCode`: version code of output file including apk splits
  - `versionName`: version name of output file including apk splits
- - `flavours` by dimension map of all flavours. (for example: `flavours.dimension`)
+ - `flavors` by dimension map of all flavors. (for example: `flavors.dimension`)

 `.apk` suffix is automatically added at the end of file name.